 Registrations cancelled from September 1, 2018 and before September 14, 2018 will incur a cancellation/administration fee of 25% – (up to a maximum of $100 per family) plus any transactions fees.
 Cancellations received from September 15, 2018 will incur an administration fee of 50% – (up to a maximum of $150 per family) plus any transactions fees.

 Meal Cancellation: Notification of cancellation or change to social events (gala dinner) must reach the National Office by Friday September 14, 2018.
 Late cancellations will be subject to the catering body’s cancellation policy and may incur the full cost of each meal booked plus any transactions fees.
 For notification of cancellations: email – firstname.lastname@example.org or phone on 1800 827 757

 SCHEDULE OF EVENTS

-For full details about the dates, times, events and venues please click here.
+Full details about the dates, times, events and venues to be released November 2017.